tehfailsafe/figma-react-boilerplate/README.md

 ## 🎨 Customization

 ### Theming

-The template comes with a beautiful default theme, but you can easily customize it:
+The boilerplate comes with a beautiful default theme, but you can easily customize it:

 1. Modify `src/styles/globals.css` for theme variables
 2. Update `tailwind.config.js` for Tailwind configuration
 3. Use shadcn/ui components from `src/components/ui/`

 ### Adding New Components

 ```bash
 # Example: Adding a new shadcn/ui component
 npx shadcn-ui@latest add button